fredrickkebaso/Hippobosca_Genome_Assembly_And_Annotation/README.md

 The availing of the genome assembly will provide the knowledge base upon which vector competence, epidemiology and effective control strategies of the hippoboscus flies will be based.

-Furthermore, it will spur molecular-based insights into the genetics of these organisms and other research that will provide answers to many scientific questions that have remained pending for decades.
+Furthermore, it will spur molecular-based insights into the genetics of these organisms and other research that will provide answers to many scientific questions that have remained pending for decades as discussed in this [research question](https://github.com/fredrickkebaso/Hippobosca-De-novo-Genome-Assembly/blob/main/Documents/Literature/Research%20question%20or%20Gaps.md).

 ## Statement of Objectives